RantumBits/headless.us/content/pages/home.md

   We implement custom technology solutions to help community-oriented businesses succeed in the digital economy.
+accordion:
+  - content: >-
+      Sell your products and services via ecommerce to reach your community - wherever they may be located.
+We develop solutions using platforms like Shopify and WooCommerce to help organizations create efficient platforms for managing products and orders.
+    title: ecommerce development
 meta:
   description: >-
     Ecomloop is a boutique digital agency that helps businesses succeed in the